-Recurrent Neural Networks
+F.2.c Recurrent Neural Networks

 With the renewed interest in neural networks in the mid-1980s, many investigators wondered if recurrent neural nets have super-Turing power.
-Garzon and Franklin showed that a sequentialtime net with a countable infinity of neurons could exceed Turing power (Franklin and Garzon 1990; Garzon and Franklin 1989, 1990).
-Indeed, Siegelmann and Sontag (1994) showed that finite neural nets with real-valued weights have super-Turing power, but Maass and Sontag (1999) showed that recurrent nets with Gaussian or similar noise had sub-Turing power, illustrating again the dependence on these results on assumptions about what is a reasonable mathematical model of analog computing.
+M. Garzon and S. Franklin showed that a sequential-time net with a countable infinity of neurons could exceed Turing power (Franklin & Garzon, 1990; Garzon & Franklin, 1989, 1990).
+Indeed, Siegelmann & Sontag (1994b) showed that finite neural nets with real-valued weights have super-Turing power, but Maass & Sontag (1999b) showed that recurrent nets with Gaussian or similar noise had sub-Turing power, illustrating again the dependence on these results on assumptions about what is a reasonable mathematical model of analog computing.

-For recent results on recurrent neural networks, we will restrict our attention of the work of Siegelmann (1999), who addresses the computational power of these networks in terms of the classes of languages they can recognize.
-Without loss of generality, the languages are restricted to sets of binary strings.
+For recent results on recurrent neural networks, we will restrict our attention of the work of Siegelmann (1999), who addresses the computational power of these network in terms of the classes of languages they can recognize.
+Without loss of generality the languages are restricted to sets of binary strings.
 A string to be tested is fed to the network one bit at a time, along with an input that indicates when the end of the input string has been reached.
-The network is said to decide whether the string is in the language if it correctly indicates whether it is in the set or not after some finite number of sequential steps since input began.
+The network is said to decide whether the string is in the language if it correctly indicates whether it is in the set or not, after some finite number of sequential steps since input began.

-Siegelmann shows that, if exponential time is allowed for recognition, finite recurrent neural real-valued networks with weights (and saturated-linear activation functions) can recognize all languages, and thus, they are more powerful than Turing machines.
+Siegelmann shows that, if exponential time is allowed for recognition, finite recurrent neural networks with real-valued weights (and saturated-linear activation functions) can compute all languages, and thus they are more powerful than Turing machines.
 Similarly, stochastic networks with rational weights also have super-Turing power, although less power than the deterministic nets with real weights.
-(Specifically, they compute P/POLY and BPP/log, respectively; see Siegelmann (1999, chapters 4 and 9) for details.)
-She further argues that these neural networks serve as a "standard model" of (sequential) analog computation (comparable to Turing machines in Church-Turing computation) and therefore that the limits and capabilities of these nets apply to sequential analog computation generally.
+(Specifically, they compute P/POLY and BPP/log respectively; see Siegelmann 1999, chs.
+4, 9 for details.)
+She further argues that these neural networks serve as a "standard model" of (sequential) analog computation (comparable to Turing machines in Church-Turing computation), and therefore that the limits and capabilities of these nets apply to sequential analog computation generally.

-Siegelmann (1999, p.
-156) observes that the super-Turing power of recurrent neural networks is a consequence of their use of irrational realvalued weights.
+Siegelmann (1999, p 156) observes that the super-Turing power of recurrent neural networks is a consequence of their use of non-rational real-valued weights.
 In effect, a real number can contain an infinite number of bits of information.
-This raises the question of how the irrational weights of a network can ever be set, since it is not possible to control a physical quantity with infinite precision.
-However, although irrational weights may not be able to be set from outside the network, they can be computed within the network by learning algorithms, which are analog computations.
+This raises the question of how the non-rational weights of a network can ever be set, since it is not possible to define a physical quantity with infinite precision.
+However, although non-rational weights may not be able to be set from outside the network, they can be computed within the network by learning algorithms, which are analog computations.
 Thus, Siegelmann suggests, the fundamental distinction may be between static computational models, such as the Turing machine and its equivalents, and dynamically evolving computational models, which can tune continuously variable parameters and thereby achieve super-Turing power.